ADHD Planners: We Tested the Best 10 Apps (Free & Paid)

-- Types of ADHD planners (analog, digital, hybrid)
+- The different types of ADHD planners (paper, digital, AI)

 1. What is ADHD?